nmagee/sqs-practice/README.md

 ## Setup

 1. Fork this repository and open your fork in Gitpod or in your local environment.
 Add/commit/push your work to your own fork.
 2. Make sure you use the custom AWS credentials given to you in Canvas.
 DO NOT USE AWS Academy for this project.
-They will not work.
+It will not work.
 3. If you open this project in Gitpod, all software should be provided for you.
 But in case you need to reload them, simply run

     ```
     pip install -r requirements.txt
     ```
-4. Reference the [`get-message.py`](get-message.py) file for a start at how to pull each message from SQS.
+4. Reference the [`get-message.py`](get-message.py) file for a start at how to pull a single message from SQS.
 Read the file carefully to understand what its parts do.
 5. A custom SQS queue has been created for each of you.
 To determine your Queue URL, simply add your UVA computing ID to the end of this URL:

     ```